MAIF/melusine/docs/readme.rst

 Columns added by Melusine:

 * **is_begin_by_transfer :** boolean, indicates if the email is a direct transfer.
 In that case it is recommended to update the value of the initial columns with the informations of the message transferred.
-* **is_answer :** boolean, indicates if the email contains a historic of messages
+* **is_answer :** boolean, indicates if the email contains a history of messages
 * **is_transfer :** boolean, indicates if the email is a transfer (in that case it does not have to be a direct transfer).
 * **structured_historic :** list of dictionaries, each dictionary corresponds to a message of the email.
-The first dictionary corresponds to the last message (the one that has been written) while the last dictionary corresponds to the first message of the historic.
+The first dictionary corresponds to the last message (the one that has been written) while the last dictionary corresponds to the first message of the history.
 Each dictionary has two keys :

   - *meta :* to access the metadata of the message as a string.
   - *text :* to access the message itself as a string.

 * **structured_body :** list of dictionaries, each dictionary corresponds to a message of the email.
-The first dictionary corresponds to the last message (the one that has been written) while the last dictionary corresponds to the first message of the historic.
+The first dictionary corresponds to the last message (the one that has been written) while the last dictionary corresponds to the first message of the history.
 Each dictionary has two keys :

   - *meta :* to access the metadata of the message as a dictionary.
 The dictionary has three keys: